The biggest challenge for someone living with cerebral palsy in a family, is how that child can succeed alongside able-bodied family members.

 Ensuring that a child with cerebral palsy can flourish alongside able-bodied family members is a big challenge and although my parents spent some time taking me to the hospital and physiotherapy appointments, my mental and emotional needs were sadly

-Although my parents spent time taking me to the hospital and physiotherapy appointments, my Cerebral Palsy needs at home were never addressed.
-Emotionally, I struggled to cope and withdrew very early on.
-I hid behind my condition, it was easier that way.
-With the proper management of my condition within my family, the impact for me could have been managed.
+not addressed.
+As a result, emotionally, I struggled to cope and withdrew very early on.
+With the proper management of my condition, the impact for me could have been significantly reduced.

 Whilst I had yearly examinations to make sure my legs were growing properly, health care professionals didn’t get involved.
 At the age of fifteen I was told by my consultant there was nothing further they could do for me and was told to get on with my life.
 I couldn’t because my mental and emotional needs were never met and I didn’t have the tools to cope.